Chapter 16.16

 Alterations to streams and buffers may be allowed only as follows:

-A. In accordance with a sensitive area study.
+A. In accordance with a critical area study.

 B. If a stream is located in a flood hazard area, the applicant shall notify affected parties in writing, as well as the appropriate responsible officials, of proposed alterations prior to any alteration.